Shop by Products

-Mid-size pumps are designed to imitate babies' two-part feeding pattern: fast, shallow, nursing followed by slower, deeper feeding.
-This not only makes pumping more efficient, but enhances your milk supply, a major plus.
+Mid-size pumps are designed to imitate babies’ two-part feeding pattern: fast, shallow, nursing followed by slower, deeper feeding.
+This not only makes pumping more efficient, but may increase your milk supply, a major plus.

 Mid-size pumps feature the most powerful motors available in personal pumps, secondary only to the heavy, expensive breast pumps found in hospitals.
 But these are more portable and affordable than hospital pumps.
-They typically include an unobtrusive carry bag or backpack, so you can tote yours back and forth to work discreetly.
+They typically include an discreet carry bag, backpack, or tote so you can bring it back and forth to work.

 Tip: When shopping for a mid-size electric pump, look for:

 Milk Storage - Every drop of milk is precious.
 You’ll want to collect it efficiently, chill it or freeze it ASAP, and note when it’s pumped so you can track its freshness.
 Essential milk storage supplies include milk bags, collection bottles, fridge and freezer organizers, and insulated coolers.

 Breast Care - Nursing does demand a great deal of your breasts.
 A great nursing bra is a necessity, along with breast care accessories designed for health and comfort.